Tomella/elvis-placenames/documentation/runbook.md

 ### Configuration management

 All configuration is done through the suite of JSON files maintained in the `resources` directory.
-The main configuration file is `config.json'
+The main configuration file is `config.json'.
+There is an exception for batch jobs, some properties are sensitive so are exposed via environment variables and are mentioned above.

 ## System backup and restore
 ### Backup requirements